Herdorf: Transport

-Herdorf is located on the Betzdorf–Haiger railway (RB96).
+The Herdorf station and the Sassenroth stop and the Königsstollen stop are located on the Betzdorf–Haiger railway (RB96) of DreiLänderBahn, a section of Hessische Landesbahn (HLB).

 There also was a service of a branch line from Herdorf via Neunkirchen to Unterwalden which is out of service today.

+Herdorf also has access to the public local bus transport through the lines 278, 295, R23 and N73.

+The town is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), in the fare zone number 931.